prashantyadla/TestBench/README.md

 # TestBench
 PySpark Application for Distributed Random Data Generation.
-Types of Random data and configuration can be specified in "datagen_schema_config.json"
+Types of Random data and configuration can be specified in "datagen_schema_config.json".
+Please refer to doc(link above) for more info about the same.

 Dependencies :-
 1) HDP 			(should have been pre-installed in cluster)